kcp-dev/kcp/docs/content/concepts/workspaces/workspace-types.md

 leader election is enabled).
 It is accessible via `/clusters/system:admin`.

 # Workspace Type Extensions and Constraints
-KCP offers extensions and constraints that enable you inherit functionality from other workspace types and create custom workspace hierarchies for your organizational structure.
+kcp offers extensions and constraints that enable you inherit functionality from other workspace types and create custom workspace hierarchies for your organizational structure.

 A `WorkspaceType` can extend one or more other `WorkspaceTypes` using the `spec.extend.with`